areleu/vencopy/source/architecture.rst

      - Description
    * - 1.
 Learnability
      - The highest priority of VencoPy is to provide a straight-forward easy-to-apply tool to estimate electric vehicle fleets' load shifting potential.
    * - 2.
-Reproducability
+Readibility
+     - Future developments should not impair the linear process structure of the main venco script file.
+Where a solution significantly contributes to the learnability (e.g. an additional library), this may motivate a deviation from this principle
+   * - 3.
+Reproducibility
      - Reproducibility is achieved by transparent versioning of the VencoPy releases as well as its well-defined input definition.
-   * - 3.
+   * - 4.
 Reliability
      - Reliability is tested on various machines before release.
 However, in its alpha-version no special error catching routines are implemented.
-   * - 4.
-Maintainability
-     - Through its simple and straightforward design, VencoPy is easily maintained.
-Repeating methods or calls are unified where learnability is not threatened.
    * - 5.
 Performance
      - Performance is not a high priority, since runtimes are quite quick.
 However, basic coding principles are applied to not unnecessarily overload the code or methods in the code.